SarthakSharma007/netdata-dashboard/README.md

 ---

 ## 🛠️ Tools Used
-- **Netdata**: An open-source tool for real-time performance and health monitoring.
+- **Netdata** – Open-source tool for real-time performance and health monitoring.
-- **Docker**: A platform to build, ship, and run distributed applications in containers.
+- **Docker** – Platform to build, ship, and run distributed applications in containers.

 ---